aflin/rampart/docs/source/sql1.rst

 row’s field value is very large.
 The ``blob`` (or compressed ``blobz``) type is better suited to data that may often be either large or small, or which Texis can manage more easily (e.g. faster access, and automatically track changes for index updates).
+The ``indirect``/``blob``/``blobz`` type fields have the additional benefit of storing data that is indexed, but not often retrieved, which reduces the main table file size and improves file system caching.

 Variable Length Index Keys
 """"""""""""""""""""""""""
-Traditional database systems allocate their indexes in fixed blocks, and so do we; but we were faced with a problem.
-Typical English language contains words of extremely variant length, and we wanted to minimize the overhead of storing these words in an index.
+Typical English language contains words of extremely variant length.
+Texis minimizes the overhead of storing these words in an index.
 Traditional Btrees have fixed length keys, so we invented a variable length key Btree in order to minimize our overhead while not limiting the maximum length of a key.

-Why all the variable stuff?
+Advantages of Variable Length Fields and Btrees
-"""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""
-Texis stands for Text Information Server, and text databases are really different in nature to the content of most standard databases.
-Have a look at the word processing files that are on your machine.
-The vast majority are probably relatively small, but then there’s an occasional whopper.
-The same is true for the content of most documents: their size and content are extremely variable.
+Texis stands for Text Information Server, and text databases are fundamentally different in nature to the content of most standard databases.
+Texis is optimized to handle text data in the context of text retrieval.
+A mix of large and small documents can be handled efficiently in the same table.
-Texis is optimized for two things: Query time and variable sized data.
+As such, Texis is optimized for two things: Query time and variable sized data.

 Specifications
 """"""""""""""